renatomaia/coutil/doc/manual.md

 For non-local domain sockets,
-`address` can be an [IP address](#systemaddress-type--data--port--mode) to store the result, otherwise a new object is returned with the result data.
+`address` can be an [IP address](#systemaddress-type--data--port--mode) to store the result, otherwise a new address object is returned with the result data.
+For local domain sockets,
+it returns a string
+(either a path on Unix or a pipe name on Windows).

 ### `socket:write (data [, i [, j [, address]]])`

-[Await function](#await-function) that awaits until it sends through socket `socket` the substring of `data` that starts at `i` and continues until `j`, following the same sematics of the arguments of [memory.get](https://github.com/renatomaia/lua-memory/blob/master/doc/manual.md#memoryget-m--i--j).
+[Await function](#await-function) that awaits until it sends through socket `socket` the substring of `data` that starts at `i` and continues until `j`, following the same sematics of these arguments in functions of [memory](https://github.com/renatomaia/lua-memory/blob/master/doc/manual.md#lua-module).

 For unbinded datagram sockets,
 `address` must be destination address,